 After Michael Jacob’s passing in 2014, the FNPI (Gabriel García Márquez New Journalism Foundation) and the Cartagena Hay Festival—which have enjoyed a decade-long partnership—decided to jointly organise the Michael Jacobs Travel Writing Grant as an homage to the British writer.
 This year, the grant enjoys the support of the Michael Jacobs Foundation.

 This grant’s purpose is to provide an incentive for travel journalism.
-The fourth edition will award 7,500 American dollars to a travel book or article project that takes Spanish Latin America or Spain for its subject, to be published in Spanish or English.
+The fourth edition awarded 7,500 American dollars to a travel book or article project that takes Spanish Latin America or Spain for its subject, to be published in Spanish or English.

-In selecting the winner, the jury will consider the narrative quality and the journalistic depth of the projects.
+In selecting the winner, the jury considered the narrative quality and the journalistic depth of the projects.
 For Michael Jacobs, travel journalism went beyond the mere anecdote, and this grant therefore seeks work capable of awakening the five senses and opening the mind of the reader.

-From its first edition, this scholarship has made visible new journalistic references in the field of travel writing: Álex Ayala Ugarte, from Spain, winner in 2015 with his book Rigor Mortis: La normalidad es la muerte; Federico Bianchini, from Argentina, winner in 2016 with the book Antártida: 25 días encerrado en el hielo; and Diego Cobo, from Spain, winner in 2017, with the series Huellas negras: el rastro de la esclavitud.
+From its first edition, this scholarship has made visible new journalistic references in the field of travel writing: Álex Ayala Ugarte, from Spain, winner in 2015 with his book Rigor Mortis: La normalidad es la muerte; Federico Bianchini, from Argentina, winner in 2016 with the book Antártida: 25 días encerrado en el hielo; Diego Cobo, from Spain, winner in 2017, with the series Huellas negras: el rastro de la esclavitud.
+In 2018, the winner has been Sabrina Duque, from Ecuador, with the project Nicaragua: pueblos, lava y ceniza.

-For more information about the scholarship details and requirements, click here.
+For more information about the scholarship details, click here.

 About Michael Jacobs